Zavieton/An-Intuitive-Interaction-System-Using-Laser-Spot-for-Daily-Household-Tasks-Operation-Autonomous/README.md

 # An Intuitive Interaction System Using Laser Spot for Daily Household Tasks Operation Autonomous

+this repo is some details of our paper *An Intuitive Interaction System Using Laser Spot for Daily Household Tasks Operation Autonomous* published on ICIRA 2021.

 ### Environments： Env_Config.ipynb
 ### Paper and Experiments： https://link.springer.com/chapter/10.1007/978-3-030-89134-3_25
 ### Videos： https://www.youtube.com/watch?v=YLUohr3KlCg&list=LL&index=2